lrgresearch/gpaw-tools/installation.md

     wsl --set-version Ubuntu-20.04 1

-### ASE/GPAW Installation
+#### Update, upgrade and XWindows
+Open Ubuntu, finish the installation of it, then update your Linux system with:

+    sudo apt update
+    sudo apt upgrade

 To use a X server on windows, firstly you need to install few files (not necessary if you do not use matplotlib features.)

     sudo apt install libglu1-mesa-dev freeglut3 freeglut3-dev mesa-common-dev

 You also need to install [XMing](https://sourceforge.net/projects/xming/) on Windows.
-In new WSL installations, the following line must be added to `.bashrc` file
+In new WSL installations, the following line must be added to `~/.bashrc` file.
+You can use nano editor to do this:

+    nano ~/.bashrc

+and add these lines at the end of the file

     export LIBGL_ALWAYS_INDIRECT=0
     export DISPLAY=localhost:0.0

-also you need Tk library
+After editing ~/.bashrc file quit the current shell session and start a new one (or you can use `source ~/.bashrc` command).

+### Full Installation on a Windows 11 system (with WSLg)
+This installation note is explaining how to install WSLg and other required tools to study gpaw-tools on a Windows 11 system.
+WSLg is coming on default at Windows 11.
+We are suggesting Ubuntu 20.04 LTS version for *gpaw-tools* studies.

+Open Ubuntu, finish the installation of it, then update your Linux system with:

+    sudo apt update
+    sudo apt upgrade

+You do not need to install X server on your Windows to use with WSLg.

+### Full Installation on an independent Linux system
+You just need to update and upgrade, before continuing:

+    sudo apt update
+    sudo apt upgrade

+### Full Installation on a Virtual Machine Linux system
+After [installing your Linux system inside Windows or other Linux using a virtualization software like VirtualBox](https://itsfoss.com/install-linux-in-virtualbox/).You just need to update and upgrade, before continuing:

+    sudo apt update
-    sudo apt install python3-tk
+    sudo apt upgrade

+## Installation of ASE and GPAW
+You must have `ase` and `gpaw` codes on your computer.
+You can find more information about installation of [ASE](https://wiki.fysik.dtu.dk/ase/install.html) and [GPAW](https://wiki.fysik.dtu.dk/gpaw/install.html) from their related sites.

-To further package installations, we need PIP installer
+You need Tk library for GUI, unzip for file unzipping and for further package installations, we need PIP installer

-    sudo apt install python3-pip
+    sudo apt install python3-tk python3-pip unzip

 Install ASE and other math, parallel, dev libraries